 Role within the Empire

-Merchants bid for a position on the Bourse and those that are successful gain control of one of the Bourse positions that control production.
-It is then left to them to sell the resources at whatever price they can.
-Although there are frequent accusations of profiteering, when the market functions as intended it ensures that significant sums of money are paid to the Bourse for use by the Empire.
+Merchants bid for Imperial positions on the Bourse and those that are successful gain control of one of the Bourse positions and the production that comes with it.
+It is then left to them to sell these resources at whatever price they can.
+Although there are frequent accusations of profiteering, when the market functions as intended it ensures that significant sums of money are paid through the Bourse into the Imperial treasury for use by the Empire.

 Over time the role of the Bourse has grown, its members instituted a private auction to give them access to some of the most valuable items in the Empire.
 This was so successful it was eventually copied and a second public auction was introduced to allow citizens of the Empire to sell basic goods at the Bourse.
 The private auction has suffered in recent years for various reasons and lapsed towards the end of 380YE.

 Of the five houses of Imperial government, the Bourse is unique in that it has no means to vote on matters.
 Because of this there are no formal sessions where members meet to discuss business.
 According to the historical records, this is absolutely by design - Emperor Giovanni was adamant that it was not in the interests of the Empire that members of the Bourse should meet and settle arrangements between them.
 The Bourse is intended to pit members against each other for the benefit of the Empire, not to encourage cooperation.

 Despite this there have been informal meetings of Bourse seat holders have been arranged at different periods during the Empire's history.
 Some of these meetings have been one-off affairs to address specific issues, at other times members have arranged regular meetings to hold votes or issue announcements.
 However these periods of cooperation have rarely lasted long, usually only as long as the interests members have aligned.